algosup/2023-2024-project-5-flutter-team-6/documents/technical/technical_specifications.md

 ![Flow Chart Registration](../images/technical/flow_chart_registration_2.png)

-When the registration is complete the new user is redirected to a short tutorial which explain how does the app works and after that he is sent back to the connexion service.
+When the registration is complete the new user is redirected to a short tutorial that explains how the app works and after that, he is sent back to the connection service.

 #### 3.2.3 Candidate Home Page